 You may also find the following services useful:

 For more information you can contact Together Trust on 0161 283 4848 or visit Together Trust Service costs

 Mediation and Disagreement Resolution Services are free to parents, carers and young people.
 For more information you can contact us on 0161 283 4807 or visit Together Trust Referral details

 Mediation Referrals: Initial contact for Mediation advice should first be sought through Global Mediation on:

 0800 064 4488

-Once mediation advice has been provided, should you feel mediation could be beneficial, a referral to our mediation service can then be made via Global Mediation.
+Once mediation advice has been provided, should you feel mediation could be beneficial, a referral to the mediation service can then be made via Global Mediation.

 Disagreement Resolution referrals: Initial contact is usually made by parents or carers however referrals can also be taken from local authorities, independent information, advice and support services (formerly Parent Partnership), school staff or other agencies.

-Any third party making a referral must have permission from parents and carers before sharing any details with us.
+Any third party making a referral must have permission from parents and carers before sharing any details.

-For more information you can contact us on 0161 283 4807, email email@example.com or visit www.togethertrust.org.uk
+For more information you can contact 0161 283 4807, email firstname.lastname@example.org or visit Together Trust